 - Drive hands-free and undistracted

-Due to the stay-at-home orders and the closure of fitness facilities, more people are taking up walking or cycling as a means of exercise and getting outside.
-It is important to practice safe measures when walking or cycling during this pandemic.
+As a result of the COVID-19 pandemic, more people are taking up walking or cycling as a means of exercise and getting outside.
+It is important to practice safe measures when walking or cycling.

 Pedestrian Safety Tips